Stalag 17 (1953) - full transcript

 - Roger.

-Okay, move out.
+OK, move out.

-I don't know what your scheme is.
+I don't know what your scheme is,

-It sounds crazy.
+but it sounds crazy.

-It may be,
+It may be crazy,

 but it's better than having Dunbar dead.

 I guess you're right.
+How about me going

-and keeping Schulz off balance?
+out and keeping Schulz off balance?

 - Good.

-- I wouldn't worry about Schulz.
+- I'd worry about Sefton, not Schulz.

-Remember me?
-I'm the stoolie.
+- Remember me?
+The stoolie.

-- You ain't gonna squeal this one, brother.
+- You won't squeal this one, brother.

-Aren't you afraid
+No?
+Aren't you afraid to turn

-to turn the stoolie loose on that compound?
+the stoolie loose on the compound?

 For a tip-off like this,

-you know what the Krauts would pay?
+what would the Krauts pay?

-You're gonna stay here in the barracks,
+You'll stay in the barracks,

-and not a peep out of you.
+and not a peep out of you!

-Okay then, put a guard on me.
+OK, put a guard on me.

-Because if anything goes wrong out there,
+Because if anything goes wrong,

 this time you won't have a patsy.
+Right?

-- Right.
+Right.

-So who's gonna watch me?
+So, who's gonna watch me?

 Cookie?
 No, not Cookie.